-Later on the building was surrounded by two concentric rings of defensive walls, which made it the safest place in London.
+Later on, the building was surrounded by two concentric rings of defensive walls, which made it the safest place in London.

-One of the biggest surprises for me, was that Yeomen Warders are actually living in the Tower.
+One of the biggest surprises for me was that Yeomen Warders are actually living in the tower.
 And they are living there with their families.
 Can you believe it?
 They are really living in a Medieval tower, in probably one of the coolest places in London.

 The Crown Jewels

-Probably the most interesting treasure in the Tower, are the Crown Jewels located in the Waterloo Block.
+Probably the most interesting treasure in the tower, are the Crown Jewels located in the Waterloo Block.
 Sadly, you won’t see any photos of them here, because it is a heavily guarded place, and taking photos is strictly forbidden.

 Small tip here: Building in which the Crown Jewels are exhibited is guarded by some of the Queen’s guards.
-So, here is a perfect place to see the change of the guards undisturbed by horde of people around you.
+So, here is a perfect place to see the change of the guards undisturbed by a horde of people around you.

-However, what stunned me the most were wall graffiti made by the people that were kept there as a prisoners.
+However, what stunned me the most were wall graffiti made by the people that were kept there as prisoners.
 They left their messages and their signatures on the walls.
 Some of them would actually invite a stonemason to do a little relief for them.

 One of the oldest guide books about the Tower of London has drawings of the wild animals that were held in it.
-British monarchs were getting many presents from the foreign rulers, and exotic animals were definitely a very popular gift.
-Elephants, lions, even the polar bears lived in the castle until they were transfered to the newly opened London ZOO at the beginning of the 19th century.
+British monarchs were getting many presents from foreign rulers, and exotic animals were definitely a popular gift.
+Elephants, lions, even the polar bears lived in the castle until they were transferred to the newly opened London ZOO at the beginning of the 19th century.